 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching) at {contribution rate in dollars or as a percentage of salary.
+The plan permits the participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching).
+The employer contribution rate is set by the Oroville School District Board of Directors.

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by Omni Financial Group, Inc. Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
+The plan is administered by a third party administrator.
+Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
+For the year ended August 31, 2022, the District made \$5,118.10 in discretionary employer contributions to the plan and had a \$6,500.00 liability for contributions at year-end.